Still looking for a legal vacation scheme / internship? Don't despair, there's still time!

 Be strategic

-Internships are an opportunity to evaluate a company’s culture, values, and principles.
+Vacation schemes and internships are an opportunity to evaluate a company’s culture, values, and principles.
 If these align with your own, work diligently to potentially secure a permanent position.
 Organisations often prefer hiring successful interns.

 Keep a positive mental attitude

-Internships can be demanding and unpredictable.
+Vacation schemes and internships can be demanding and unpredictable.
 Maintain a positive attitude, be adaptable, and stay open to learning new things.
 Embrace unexpected challenges and be willing to unlearn and relearn as necessary.